 Following our class sessions, three students completed a capstone project: Researching and writing a full-length feature article on a topic of their choice.
-You can find a link to one of them in the gray "breakout" box in the middle of this story; the other two will follow in coming weeks.
+You can find links to them in the gray "breakout" box in the middle of this story.

 I am thrilled to debut their outstanding work here on OneUnitedLancaster.

 - Lancaster City Council calls for county public health department - April 14, 2021

 - Vaccine center to offer limited same-day appointments beginning Wednesday - April 13, 2021